This essay is about coincidences, relationships, love, death, expression, creativity, and the profound role that music can play in our lives.

 I don’t know the nature of such a tremendous pain that could drive someone to the ultimate act of self-destruction.
 I just know he could not articulate it to anyone in that crowd of grieving friends and family.
 No one I talked to could understand why he had taken his life.
 Or if they could, they weren’t talking.
 A man creative and persistent enough to have patented a technical computing solution while still in his early twenties could not find another way to solve the problems inside his own head – or heart.
 Or, perhaps he decided to experiment empirically with the metaphysical questions of life and death.
 I don’t know.

 All I know is that there is a song I had begun listening to three weeks ago, before I had even heard of his death.
 It’s an older song, written by an Italian singer and European rock star named Zucchero.
 I don’t know why, but it had popped into my head and stayed there.
 I hunted it down on iTunes, having long ago stashed the original CD in some closet.
-My old friend and love had given me that CD thirteen years ago, and there was one song, Menta e Rosmarino, that was my favorite.
+Here was the thing: my old friend and love had given me that CD thirteen years ago.
+There was one song on that CD, Menta e Rosmarino, that was my favorite.
 It was his way of singing me love songs with another man’s voice, I think.
 For some reason, I took to listening to this old song in the car, over and over, nostalgia and melancholy filling me.
 I knew I should stop, but I couldn’t.
 The lyrics to Menta e Rosmarino are about a relationship gone wrong, about making emotional decisions, about love unrequited.
 For copyright reasons I cannot reprint the English lyrics here, but you can look them up.

-I never thought to call my old love.
+I never thought to call my old love when this song kept intruding on my consciousness.
 My nostalgia was not something to share.
 He was married.
 I am in a committed relationship.
 We lived in different worlds.
 Although only miles from each other, our distance had been measured repeatedly and seemed permanent.
 The song remained so persistently with me, however, that, finally, at the suggestion of an acquaintance, I decided to try and cover it – to sing it myself.
 I embarked on that task, unaware that somewhere else, his drama was unfolding and would end in an act so sad and lonely I could not imagine it, an act hinted at in the lyrics of that very song.
+Now, of course, I wish more than anything that I had called or emailed, just to reach out and connect and say hello.
+But I didn’t.

 The incredible thing is this all happened just before I heard the news of his death.
 It was eerie.
 Although we had not spoken in a few years, he was alive when I began working on my cover version of Menta e Rosmarino.
 He was gone the Friday right before I finished recording my final vocals in the studio on Saturday.
 I knew nothing of this coincidence at the time.
 I only heard of his death the Tuesday following, and we buried him on Wednesday.
 It was almost as if he had been calling to me those past few weeks, bringing this song to me, and I didn’t realize what it meant until it was all too late.
 Perhaps it was coincidence, but very unnerving nonetheless.